-The Bachelor of Applied Science (BAS) degree is a 180-credit baccalaureate degree, specifically designed to build on professional-technical associate’s degrees that provide workplace skills.
-BAS degrees include a professional core of courses, general education credits, and upper division courses.
-BAS degrees are a pathway to the baccalaureate level with upper-division coursework, in an applied field, that provide expanded career opportunities for graduates and meet the needs of employers in the community.
+The Bachelor of Applied Science (BAS) degree is a four-year, 180-credit baccalaureate degree, specifically designed to build on professional-technical associate’s degrees that provide workplace skills.
+BAS degrees include upper-division professional and general education courses.
+BAS programs are a pathway to the baccalaureate degrees, in an applied field, that provide expanded career opportunities for graduates and meet the needs of employers in the community.

 Associate in Arts - Direct Transfer Agreement (DTA)

 Associate in Arts Direct Transfer Agreement degrees are designed to provide students with a broad background during their first and second year of study so that they can transfer to a four-year school with standing as a junior.
 These degrees follow guidelines set by the state’s Intercollege Relations Commission.
 The associate degree curriculum is designed to give students a general education that transfers to four-year universities for bachelor’s degrees.